Shark Steam Mop Pro vs O-Cedar H2prO: Which Is Best?

 Frequently Asked Questions

 No. The Shark requires distilled water to prevent mineral buildup in its heating element.
-The O-Cedar is designed for plain water, and introducing chemicals can degrade the internal tank mechanisms.
+The O-Cedar requires plain water, and introducing chemicals can degrade the internal tank mechanisms.

 The water jets are completely mechanical.
 You operate them through manual pressure on the handle.
 This means the unit requires zero batteries or charging cords.